FlexiDAO/ethereum-smartplug/README.md

   pi@emonpi(rw):~$ sudo nano /etc/iptables/rules.v4
   ```

 Once finished all the steps, the configuration is ready.
-Import the flow available inthe repository into NODE-RED to get started.
+Import the flow available at http://flows.nodered.org/flow/6fb801127cfbfb81b3e629b5d336900c into NODE-RED to get started.